As far back as Christian scholars could go, it’s been widely accepted that the Trinity and the early church coincided.

 John 4:23-24 (NKJV)

 Now, these mysteries have been revealed to us—mysteries concealed from the ancient Hebrews long ago.
-These mysteries are now made known through Yeshua and revealed to us through the Holy Spirit.
+These mysteries are now made known to us through Yeshua and revealed to us by the Holy Spirit.

 How We Speak About God